How to monitor the status of Azure API Connections (Part III) – Using Automation Account and Logic App

 • On the Create Logic App Basics page, use the following Logic app settings:

 • Region: The Azure datacenter region where to store your app’s information.
-Choose a region near you or near other services your Logic app access.
+Choose a region near you or near other services to which your Logic app has access.

 • Enable log analytics: Change this option only when you want to enable diagnostic logging.
 The default value in No.